LinuxDevil/athkar/README.md

 Are you looking for a way to stay connected to your faith while you work on your code?
 The Athkar VS Code Extension is here to help!
 With this extension, you'll receive Islamic Athkar reminders every hour to help you remember Allah and stay focused on your spiritual journey.

-## Features

--   Provides Islamic Athkar reminders every hour
--   Includes a variety of Athkar to choose from
--   Easy to install and use

 ## Installation

 1. Open Visual Studio Code